ibm-cloud-docs/containers/kubernetes-service-cli.md

 After logging in, download Kubernetes configuration data and certificates to connect to your cluster and run `kubectl` commands.
 The files are downloaded to `user_home_directory/.bluemix/plugins/kubernetes-service/clusters/<cluster_name>`.
 {: shortdesc}

+In [CLI plug-in version 1.0](#cs_beta), `cluster config` appends the new `kubeconfig` file to your existing `kubeconfig` file in the `~/.kube/config` directory or the first file that is set by the `KUBECONFIG` environment variable.
+After you run `ibmcloud ks cluster config`, you can interact with your cluster immediately.
+Note that any pre-existing `kubeconfig` files are not merged automatically.</br></br>When version 1.0 releases on 14 March 2020, the permanent behavior changes to this command are not backwards compatible.
+To maintain all CLI functionality, update and test any automation now by checking out the [`ibmcloud ks script update` command](#script_update) and setting your `IKS_BETA_VERSION` environment variable to `1.0`.
+After you update your scripts, you must continue to use version `1.0` of the CLI plug-in within the script or the environment where the script is run.
+{: important}

 ```
 ibmcloud ks cluster config --cluster CLUSTER [--admin] [--export] [--network] [--powershell] [--skip-rbac] [-s] [--yaml]